 Customer Success KPI #1: Churn Rate

 Churn is the defining factor of a SaaS company’s ability to retain customers—a pivotal measure of the growth potential of a company.
-In an article on the importance of churn, David Skok explains that as a company grows, “that loss of revenue requires more and more bookings coming from new customers just to replace the churn.
+In an article on the importance of churn, David Skok explains that as a company grows and experiences churn, “that loss of revenue requires more and more bookings coming from new customers just to replace the churn.
 As a result, growth slows substantially.”

 Customer Success KPI #2: NPS Score/Customer Sentiment

-Perhaps the most common and most standardized metric in customer success is sentiment.
-Customer sentiment is measured through a quick NPS (Net Promoter Score) survey asking customers how likely they are to recommend this product to others.
+Perhaps the most common and most standardized metric in customer success is sentiment, a part of collecting voice of the customer.
+Customer sentiment is most often measured through a quick NPS (Net Promoter Score) survey asking customers how likely they are to recommend this product to others.
 This helps measure customer satisfaction and loyalty and also lets customer success teams know what they can do to improve and who is prime for referrals.

-Most companies implement NPS surveys via email, but we choose to deliver them inside our web-app, using best practices and strategies, where customers are most receptive.
-Our customers have seen great success with this method (MedReps saw a 70% increase in survey completion rates in just 10 days using in-app messages over email).
+Many companies implement NPS surveys via email, but we choose to deliver them inside our web-app (as seen above), using NPS best practices and strategies, where we know our customers are most receptive.
+Our customers have seen great success with this method as well, with some noting as much as a 70% increase in survey completion rates.

 Customer Success KPI #3: Activity Level